 Alfred Ridge died of wounds on 21st January 1918, aged 30.
-He was being treated for greanade wounds to his backside in a German Field Hospital near Wewelgem and is buried in Harlebeke New British Cemetery, Belgium.
+He was being treated for grenade wounds to his backside in a German Field Hospital near Wevelgem and is buried in Harlebeke New British Cemetery, Belgium.
 Alfred’s grave was actually relocated from the German cemetery at Menen Wald (Ram’s Wood), during 1923/24.

 With huge thanks to International Council of the Red Cross, Prisoner of War Records became accessible on line during 2014 – ICRC Digitised Records With the great

 translating help of Charlie on the MRF, this has confirmed “Alfred Corporal, 1095 18Bn Manchester Regt, A Coy, died 21.01.18 at the Field Hospital Wewelgem.
 Handgranade wound posterior.
 Buried Wood Cemetery Menin.”

 The recent digitisation of the 1918 editions of the Manchester Evening News (above) provides confirmation that Alfred had been captured – and wounded – on 14th December.
 On this date, the